-Level 4: This level offers an improvement in accountability from the third level.
+This level offers an improvement in accountability from the third level.
 Rather than depending upon a habit of self-evaluation, make an agreement with a coach or peer to check in with you regularly (every evening, or at least weekly) and ask you your active questions.
-We all know how hard self-accountability is; there are a myriad of excuses we can offer to ourselves for not taking the time to reflect upon our intent and results.
+We all know how hard self-accountability is; there is a myriad of excuses we can offer to ourselves for not taking the time to reflect upon our intent and results.
 Your coach will help hold you accountable and will rebuff a poor excuse for effort.

 The questions below are the first six questions Marshall Goldsmith reviews nightly.
 Notice that they are all active questions that measure his effort.

 - Did I do my best to set clear goals?